itdxer/blog.itdxer.com/_posts/2020-03-22-iterative-homogenization-by-elimination.md

 ---
 title: "Iterative homogenization by elimination"
 date: 2020-03-22
+layout: post

+description: "Article derives algorithm which allows to find best possible approximation to a discret uniformal distribution when only elimination of the items is allowed."

+tags: ['math']

+comments: true
+share: true
 ---

 ### Problem

 Let's say we have \\(S\\) objects and each object is associated with one of the
 \\(N\\) classes.
 There are \\(c_i\\) objects associated with the \\(i\\)-th class.
 We want to eliminate only \\(b\\) objects in a way that forms distribution of classes as close as possible to the uniformal distribution.

 ### Intuition

 Intuition suggests that we can eliminate one object at a time by selecting a class with the largest number of objects in it.
 It's not quite obvious whether